docyes/backclass/README.md

-# Backbone Class
+# Backclass

-A boilerplate for creating new class defintions using the Backbone.<Class>extend convention.
+A base class for creating new class defintions using the Backbone.<Model|Collection|Router>.extend convention and Backbone.Events mixin.

 ## Example
 ```js